Forensic astronomy

 Forensic astronomy helped date Vincent van Gogh's painting Evening Landscape with Rising Moon.

-Forensic astronomy is the use of astronomy, the scientific study of celestial objects, to determine the appearance of the sky at specific times in the past.
-This has been used, if relatively rarely, in forensic science (that is, for solving problems of relevance to the legal system) and for resolving historical problems more generally, notably issues in art history.
+Forensic astronomy is the use of astronomy to determine the appearance or effect of sky conditions and celestial object positions in historical events.
+This has been used, if relatively rarely, in forensic science, and in art history.

 Forensic science

 As a forensic science in the strict sense of the term, astronomical knowledge can help resolve certain legal questions.
 In one reported instance, an astronomer testified in court as an expert witness as to whether a newly built house would cast a shadow on another house.
-More generally, questions about the Sun's or Moon's placement in the sky at certain times of day or night may be legally relevant, such as for determining the date on which a photograph was made.
-It has for instance been reported that Abraham Lincoln once successfully defended a legal case by describing the location of the Moon on the night of the offense.
+More generally, questions about the Sun's or Moon's placement in the sky at certain times of day or night may be legally relevant, such as for determining the date on which a photograph was taken.
+Abraham Lincoln once successfully defended a legal case by describing the location of the Moon on the night of the offense.